MJeat/Documentation/Cyber-Projects/DevSecOps/docker.md

 ### In Browser
 1. In AWS or DigitalOcean
-You need to configure 2 inbound rules your firewall:
+You need to configure 2 inbound rules in your firewall:
 - Custom TCP
 - Range: 8080
 - 0.0.0.0/0 (Anywhere)
+Another rule:
 - Custom TCP
 - Range: 5001
 - 0.0.0.0/0 (Anywhere)